IFRS 15, policies, judgements, paras 110-128 certain disclosures, construction, support services

 The Group’s Construction Services segment encompasses activities in relation to the physical construction of assets provided to public and private customers.
 Revenue generated in this segment is measured over time as control passes to the customer as the asset is constructed.
 Progress is measured by reference to the cost incurred on the contract to date compared to the contract’s end of job forecast (the input method).
 Payment terms are based on a schedule of value that is set out in the contract and fairly reflect the timing and performance of service delivery.
 Contracts with customers are typically accounted for as one performance obligation (PO).

-4.1.2 Support Services The Group’s work in this segment supports existing assets through maintaining, upgrading and managing services across utilities and infrastructure assets.
+The Group’s work in this segment supports existing assets through maintaining, upgrading and managing services across utilities and infrastructure assets.
 Revenue generated in this segment is measured over time as control passes to the customer as and when services are provided.
 Progress is measured by reference to the cost incurred on the contract to date compared to the contract’s end of job forecast (the input method).
 Payments are structured as milestone payments set out in the respective contracts.

 4.1.3 Infrastructure Investments

 The Group invests directly in a variety of assets, predominantly consisting of infrastructure assets where there are opportunities to manage the asset upon completion of construction.
-The Group also invests in real estate type assets, in particular private residential and student accommodation assets.
+The Group also invests in real estate-type assets, in particular private residential and student accommodation assets.
 Revenue generated in this segment is from the provision of construction, maintenance and management services and also from the recognition of rental income.
 The Group’s strategy is to hold these assets until optimal values are achieved through disposal of mature assets.

 4.2 Disaggregation of revenue

-The Group presents a disaggregation of its underlying revenue according to the primary geographical markets in which the Group operates as well as the types of assets serviced by the Group.
+The Group presents a disaggregation of its revenue according to the primary geographical markets in which the Group operates as well as the types of assets serviced by the Group.
 The nature of the various services provided by the Group is explained in Note 4.1.
+This disaggregation of revenue is also presented according to the Group’s reportable segments as described in Note 5.

-For the year ended 31 December 2021
+For the year ended 31 December 2025

-+ Includes rental income of £38m including share of joint ventures and associates or £12m excluding share of joint ventures and associates.
++ Includes rental income of £57m including share of joint ventures and associates or £32m excluding share of joint ventures and associates.

-For the year ended 31 December 2020
+For the year ended 31 December 2024

-+ Includes rental income of £28m including share of joint ventures and associates or £9m excluding share of joint ventures and associates.
++ Includes rental income of £48m including share of joint ventures and associates or £26m excluding share of joint ventures and associates.

 4.3 Transaction price allocated to the remaining performance obligations (excluding joint ventures and associates)

 The total transaction price allocated to the remaining performance obligations represents the contracted revenue to be earned by the Group for distinct goods and services which the Group has promised to deliver to its customers.
 These include promises which are partially satisfied at the period end or those which are unsatisfied but which the Group has committed to providing.
 In deriving this transaction price, any element of variable revenue is estimated at a value that is highly probable not to reverse in the future.
+The transaction price above does not include any estimated revenue to be earned on framework contracts for which a firm order or instruction has not been received from the customer.

-23 Contract balances
+24 Contract balances

 The timing of revenue recognition, billings and cash collection results in trade receivables (billed amounts), contract assets (unbilled amounts) and customer advances and deposits (contract liabilities) on the Group’s balance sheet.
 For services in which revenue is earned over time, amounts are billed in accordance with contractual terms, either at periodic intervals or upon achievement of contractual milestones.
 The timing of revenue recognition is measured in accordance with the progress of delivery on a contract which could either be in advance or in arrears of billing, resulting in either a contract asset or a contract liability.

-The amount of revenue recognised in the year from performance obligations satisfied (or partially satisfied) in previous periods amounted to £48m (2020: £4m).
+The amount of revenue recognised in the year from performance obligations satisfied (or partially satisfied) in previous periods amounted to £1m (2024: £2m).

-24 Trade and other receivables (extract)
+25 Trade and other receivables (extract)

 6 Profit/(loss) from operations (extract)